Proviesec/openredirect-payloads/README.md

 </a>
 <a href="https://www.buymeacoffee.com/proviesec" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+# Introduction

+:star: Star us on GitHub — it motivates a lot! :star:

+If you have any GitHub Dorks, just create a PullRequest.

 - Open Redirect Payloads
 - Open Redirect Payloads for Parameter